Skip to content

 • Student Accessibility Services

 The SAS office serves students with temporary or permanent disabilities as well as those with physical, psychological and learning disabilities.
-The CVM will consult with the SAS office as we develop the accessibility of our facilities and programming to ensure all students feel their needs are being met.
+The college will consult with the SAS office as we develop the accessibility of our facilities and programming to ensure all students feel their needs are being met.
 Reasonable accommodations will be offered in all phases of the program.

 Student Life